To view current opportunities please click here

 Since the creation in November 2014 of the World Rugby brand (replacing the former International Rugby Board name), the organisation has been evolving from a strategy of “Regulation to Inspiration”.
 World Rugby’s ambition is to grow the game by inspiring and engaging new audiences and players around the world, reflecting our mission to build a stronger connection with fans, players and new audiences worldwide.
 An example of this is the Get Into Rugby programme, which is one of World Rugby’s strategic platforms to increase participation in rugby across the world.

 Globally, there are more than 7.2 million players playing rugby on a regular basis, with 120 member unions managing the game and its development in their respective countries.

 World Rugby employs almost 150 staff globally, with its headquarters located in Dublin, Ireland.
 World Rugby has three official languages: English, French and Spanish.
 Given the international nature of its business and the various activities undertaken by each division, the roles employed by World Rugby operate across a number of departments:

 This office is made up of the Chief Executive Officer of World Rugby, who reports to the Chairman and the World Rugby Executive Council.

 This team is responsible for the governance structures of World Rugby, which includes the management of player eligibility issues, release and match/tournament approvals, as well as management of relationships with external bodies such as the IOC, ASOIF, SportAccord and other international federations, governments, union and regional associations.
-DIR also leads the development arm of the organisation including women’s rugby and regional development of the game across six regions.
+The function also leads the Participation/Development arm of the organisation managing participation development programmes whilst also allocating development grants amongst the unions and regions of the game across six regions globally.

 Legal and Legislative Affairs